 Community Facilities: This designation includes public buildings and facilities, utility facilities and related easements, public libraries, city offices, fire and police stations, and school sites.
-Maximum FAR shall not exceed 2.0, except municipal facilities shall be allowed a FAR of 3.0.
+Maximum FAR shall not exceed 2.0.

-Policy LU 1-5: The Land Use Map shall be amended from time to time to ensure that there is an adequate supply of commercial, industrial, public facility, parks, residential, and other lands to serve the City's needs.
+Policy LU 1-5: The Land Use Map may be amended from time to time to ensure that there is an adequate supply of commercial, industrial, public facility, parks, residential, and other lands to serve the City's needs.